IEX'S exchange plan stirs U.S. stocks queue jumping argument

 NEW YORK For more than a decade, queue jumping by traders has been a big no-no in U.S. stock market, prevented in the name of fairness.
 Now, an upstart trading platform has revived a debate on whether it may be just what markets need to become more transparent.

-On U.S. stock exchanges, such as the Nasdaq, bids at the same price are executed in the order they are received, with the first in being the first served.
-The New York Stock Exchange, which still allows brokers to trade on the floor of the exchange, also allows market participants to share in executing an order that they all bid on at the same time at the same price.
+On U.S. stock exchanges, such as the New York Stock Exchange, bids at the same price are executed in the order they are received, with the first in being the first served.

-IEX harbours ambitions to become a regulated exchange.
-And the expectation has set off a debate in the industry about whether the U.S. Securities and Exchange Commission would - and should - allow IEX to continue to offer brokers preferential treatment if it were to become an exchange.

 IEX and other proponents for the change say allowing exchanges to give brokers priority in trading against their own order flow would help bring more trading to public stock markets and reduce fragmentation of the marketplace, both issues of increasing concern for investors and other market participants.